-- A key impact related to residential developments is the generation of large volumes of stormwater associated with an increased area of impermeable surfaces (i.e. roads, roofs and other infrastructure).
+- ❖ A key impact related to residential developments is the generation of large volumes of stormwater associated with an increased area of impermeable surfaces (i.e. roads, roofs and other infrastructure).
 Stormwater is typically conveyed into watercourses, where high volumes (and associated high energy) cause degradation of watercourses, mainly due to the erosion of the bed and banks.
-In this respect given the steep slopes within the property, even though the drainage line is located outside of the development footprint, it is potentially vulnerable to stormwater impacts. - Given the location of the property in a FEPA and SWSA, it is therefore important that stormwater generated on site should be managed according to Sustainable Drainage System (SuDS) principles.
+In this respect given the steep slopes within the property, even though the drainage line is located outside of the development footprint, it is potentially vulnerable to stormwater impacts. - ❖ The stormwater related to the development during the construction and operational phase will be managed on site and will not be discharged into any of the non-perennial streams (Very High sensitivity areas).
+Furthermore, mitigation measures (including swales, retention ponds and rainwater harvesting tanks) will be implemented in order to reduce the erosion of soil and high velocity flows as mentioned in the stormwater management plan.
+Considering the implementation of the stormwater management plan, it is highly unlikely that the stormwater associated with the development will have any impact on the non-perennial streams (Very High sensitivity areas) and is considered to have a very low impact. - ❖ Given the location of the property in a FEPA and SWSA, it is therefore important that stormwater generated on site should be managed according to Sustainable Drainage System (SuDS) principles.
 This requires that as much stormwater as possible should be attenuated within the development footprint.
-For example, the City of Cape Town guideline is that developments must provide for 24-hour extended detention of the 1-year return interval 24-hour storm event. - The steep slopes of the property will be vulnerable to erosion during clearance of the site and the construction phase.
-It is therefore important that appropriate erosion control measures are implemented
+For example, the City of Cape Town guideline is that developments must provide for 24-hour extended detention of the 1-year return interval 24-hour storm event. - ❖ The steep slopes of the property will be vulnerable to erosion during clearance of the site and the construction phase.
+It is therefore important that appropriate erosion control measures are implemented - ❖ During the construction phase, stormwater management will focus on controlling runoff, and preventing erosion: - Driveway and Walkways: - A minimum 2.5% cross fall will be maintained to direct runoff away from undisturbed soil. - Runoff will be collected in a shaped dish channel along the driveway, discharging into a temporary retention pond at the lower end of the driveway. - Rocks will be placed around the retention pond to dissipate the energy of concentrated flow during heavy rainfall. - Once construction is completed, stormwater will be managed in a manner that integrates with the surrounding environment while ensuring effective drainage: - Driveway and Walkways: - The dish channel along the driveway will be neatly shaped, and filled with rocks and vegetation to reduce flow velocity. - Runoff will be directed into a sub-surface soak-away to prevent surface erosion. - Stormwater Dispersal: - As per the recommended design, stormwater will be directed into natural vegetation to avoid concentrated discharge and ensure slow infiltration. - Erosion and Runoff Control: